sarojk562/react-native-ts-template/README.md

 ### Further instructions
 To make the build process easier, use `ts/app.tsx` as the `main` file that exports one single function.
 This function can then be imported in `index.android.js` or `index.ios.js`.
 Thus, the `index.*.js` files need not be touched.
 All new functionality could be added in multiple source files in `ts/` directory.

+### To create icons for different platforms
+To create icons for different platforms, place your icon under resources folder in root directory or replace the existing icon.png with your file.
+1. `npm install`
+2. `brew install imagemagick`